-Attend our University of Toronto faculty workshops and events to learn from your colleagues and share strategies and resources around community-engaged learning (CEL).
-We run regular workshops on CEL course development, round table events on CEL-related topics, an annual Faculty Development Institute, a critical CEL reading group and more.
+Learn about and register for upcoming workshops and events for faculty, where you can learn from colleagues and share strategies and resources around community-engaged learning (CEL).
+We run regular workshops on CEL course development, roundtable events on CEL-related topics, and a regular, informal peer-led community of practice gathering.

 How The Program Works